Shahdiz: Siege of Shahdiz

 In 1107, soon after gaining power, Seljuq sultan Muhammad I Tapar, son of Malikshah, began a campaign against the Nizari Ismailis, focusing on Shahdiz, besieging the fortress with a large force.
 In an attempt to lift the siege, Ahmad tried to involve the Ismaili sympathizers in the Seljuq camp and the Sunni religious scholars (ulama) of Isfahan in a long religious debate, trying to convince them that the Ismailis are true Muslims, too, differing only in the matter of imamate; therefore, sultan's campaign is religiously illegitimate.
 The debate finally ended after a year and the siege continued.
 In another negotiation initiated by the Seljuq sultan, the Nizaris bargained for another fortress, but this negotiation was unsuccessful and ended with a fida'i attacking and wounding a particularly anti-Nizari commander (amir) of the Seljuq sultan.
 Later, an agreement was reached: part of the garrison to be given a safe passage to other Ismaili castles in Arrajan and Quhistan, and the remainder, around eighty men in all, who held only a wing of the fortress, was to surrender and then go to Alamut after receiving the news of the arrival of their fellow Ismailis.
-This news was received, but Ahmad refused to leave the fortress, apparently deciding to fight to the end.
+This news was received, but Ahmad refused to leave the fortress, apparently deciding to fight in a last stand.
 The Seljuqs attacked the fortress, and Ahmad and his small group of fighters defended themselves gallantly from tower to tower.
 Most of the Ismaili fighters were killed, while a few managed to escape.
 Ahmad was captured, while his wife committed suicide.
 Ahmad and his son were executed and their heads were sent to the Abbasid Caliph Al-Mustazhir in Baghdad.
 The castle was demolished by the Seljuq sultan, who feared its recapture by the Ismailis.
 Apparently, the Khanlanjan fortress, a nearby Ismaili stronghold, was also destroyed during this campaign.
 The Nizari Ismailis therefore lost their influence in the Isfahan region.